 The German cockroach can thrive in just about any environment and is less reliant upon moisture than other roaches.
 For these reasons, the German cockroach has become the most common pest in the American household, far beyond any other cockroach in North America.
 The German cockroach has one weakness and that is its preference for warm air (like that of its native North Africa).
 Heating vents and furnaces are some of their most common hiding places.
 Sanitary standards are, of course, one of the most effective ways to get rid of German cockroaches, but simply putting out roach baits that use boric acid as their active ingredient will usually take care of the problem.
 Following the natural roach control regiment in the right sidebar is often your best recourse for controlling German cockroach problems.

 The brown banded cockroach, like the German cockroach, prefers warmer, drier climates, thus making them a problem in the upper floors and attics of your home.
 The brown banded cockroach is a notorious eater of clothes, fabrics, glue, and other starchy substances, which is why you’ll often find clusters of them in shelf spaces and warm, upstairs closets–especially bedrooms.
-To control brown banded cockroach populations immediately, you may want to wait until dark, then turn on the lights and follow the roaches to their hiding places, and spray with a pyrethrin- or permethrin-based roach spray.
+To control brown banded cockroach populations immediately, you may want to wait until dark, then turn on the lights and follow the skittering roaches to their hiding places, and spray with a pyrethrin- or permethrin-based roach spray.
 Follow this up by vacuuming your rooms thoroughly, using a crevice attachment to suck roaches and their eggs from their hiding spots.
 Then dust with boric acid powder in those inconspicuous places.
 Caulking cracks beneath baseboards and around cabinets and shelving will stop brown banded roaches from returning.

 The Oriental cockroach is less common than either the German or brown banded cockroach and prefers very wet environments.
 You will often find the Oriental cockroach feeding on decaying food, in garbage containers, and anywhere else food has been dropped.
 These particular roaches are considered the perfect vector for food borne illnesses because of their appreciation for rotting food or leftover scraps, rather than starchy foods and sugars.
 Because of the Oriental cockroach’s affinity for sewers, drains, refrigerators, basements, cellars, and any other cool, moist environment, your best option for comprehensive roach control is to keep your home warm and dry.
 A dehumidifier set to high in a basement or on the first floor of your home will help take much of the moisture out of the air, leaving the floors and other surfaces dry enough to dust with boric acid as a secondary precaution.
 You should replace all garbage containers with sealable bins, take out the trash regularly, and avoid leaving scraps of food or compost heaps near your home.
+This also will help get rid of other pests besides cockroaches.

 The smoky brown cockroach is primarily an outdoors roach that will wander indoors only if there is a food source.
 The smoky brown cockroach prefers plant matter as its primary food source, so you will often see these roaches in gardens and greenhouses–rarely in areas where humans tend to dwell.
 Because of the smoky brown cockroach’s love of rotting fruits and vegetables, it’s a good idea to begin a roach control regiment by cleaning away any organic matter from doorways, windowsills, and edges of buildings.
 Ground level walls and foundations should be inspected and caulk should be used to seal any cracks that are observed.
 You may even want to consider lining the perimeter of your home with an organic desiccant like food grade diatomaceous earth.